CosSlay-Team/runelite-cosslay-plugin/docs/CosSlay.md

 | Hard     | 100+ Combat  | Konar/Nieve/Duradel |
 | Elite    | 75 Slayer    | Konar/Nieve/Duradel |
 | Master   | 91 Slayer    | Konar/Nieve/Duradel |

-In the case of Hard through Master tiers, more than one tier can be active at a time.
-For example, when you reach 75 slayer, both the Hard and Elite tiers are active; similarly, at 91 slayer all three tiers are active simultaneously.

 In the first four tiers, the NPC is assigned at random.
 Once the Elite, and subsequently the Master tier is unlocked, the tier of the next task is